mrasdfdela/springboard_23-01_flask-blogly/README.md

 Flask project for creating a blogging website using PostgreSQL and SQLAlchemy.
 Can add users and blog posts associated with those users.
 Includes a seed file and route testing file.

-* Note: Does not include authentication. *
+*Note: Does not include authentication*